w-v3/pactflow-python-coding-test/design_consideration.md

 #### Solution Approach

 To integrate the Language Detector class with the Reviewer class, the Reviewer class was modified to include language detection as part of its workflow.
 This integration ensures that the code snippet is first analyzed for its programming language and then reviewed accordingly.
 This enhancement will make the code review process more context-aware by tailoring feedback based on the detected language.

-Along with this unit testing was also implemented for all modules
+There was a also an interesting trade off here; use of Runnables and RunnableSequence for creating the classes for detection and code review. whereas language detection module works best being defined as a runnable component as it is a stand alone component.
+But as the functionality of code review class increases further adding new features such as Code Annotations , Code Commenting and/or code refactoring it may make more sense for code reviewer class to be implemented as a runnable sequence to seamlessly integrate added features.

 ### Task 4 (Optional)